tableaunoir/tableaunoir/README.md

 * Of course, you can draw and erase.
 * You can also use kind of predefined fridge magnets that you can move on the board, to make animation e.g. for illustrating sorting algorithms, etc.
-* You can also create customized "fridge magnets" for interactive courses.
+* create your own customized "fridge magnets" for interactive courses.
+* Color palette for chalk
+* Chance the color of magnets' background
+* Save the current board
+* Load an board
+* switch to a whiteboard instead of a blackboard

 You can teach online by sharing the screen with Discord, Zoom, Teams, etc.